In Downtown Berkeley, located near the YMCA, mini Target, and the Central Library, is a noodle bar that made even my picky eater happy.

 The first time I ordered plain noodles with no sauce, it was easily accommodated.
 The second time we asked for that off-the-menu option, it was met with confusion, but ultimately fulfilled.

 There is a TV on one wall, so position yourself according to your preference.
-Note that this stretch of Shattuck’s sidewalk is home to a bevvy of folks who need some mental health and hygiene support, so sitting away from the door is also advised, else be exposed to cigarette smoke or other unsavory elements that may be wafting in from the outdoors.
+Note that this stretch of Shattuck’s sidewalk is home to a bevy of folks who need some mental health and hygiene support, so sitting away from the door is also advised, or else be exposed to cigarette smoke or other unsavory elements that may be wafting in from the outdoors.

-1 thought on “Eating out with kids in Berkeley: Toss Noodle Bar”
+1 thought on “Eating Out with Kids in Berkeley: Toss Noodle Bar”

 Pingback: 99 East Bay restaurants loved by kids — 510 Families